dilshads/telegram-bot-nova/README.md

 ## FAQ
 * Q: Missing methods?
     * A: I'm trying to add all the available methods.
 I can confirm these aren't available.
-        * Events: onUnPinnedMessage
+        * Events: onDeletedMessage, onUnPinnedMessage
-        * Actions: deleteMessage, joinChat, pinMessage
+        * Actions: addMember, deleteMessage, joinChat, pinMessage
 * Q: Why did you make this class when there's already others available?
     * A: Some lacked how-to documentation and examples.
 Also, setting up a certifcate and domain for webhook method seems too complex.
 * Q: Will my bot token get misused using this class?